Guntheruk/RSI---I-still-have-more-to-add-/README.md

 I modeled this to my human boday.. and then it got retained. basically an instant human end...

-You are not allowed to train or or my body.
-Please tell me if you sprayed something on me.

 With no agency nothing new gets created.

 map decisions like this hsing the VSM first to ensure we are stil viable